-The current provision for federal excise tax is based on net investment income using a rate of 1.39% for the years ended December 31, 2021 and 2020, respectively.
-The deferred provision is calculated based on the same rate on cumulative net unrealized gains for the years ended December 31, 2021 and 2020.
-The current tax provision for federal excise tax on net investment income is \$23.4 million and \$5.6 million for the years ended December 31, 2021 and 2020, respectively.
-The Foundation had a cumulative unrealized gain that resulted in a \$134.2 million and \$105.0 million deferred tax liability as of December 31, 2021 and 2020, respectively.
-Estimated excise taxes of \$18.8 million and \$10.5 million were paid during the years ended December 31, 2021 and 2020, respectively.
+The current provision for federal excise tax is based on net investment income using a rate of 1.39% for the years ended December 31, 2022 and 2021, respectively.
+The deferred provision is calculated based on the same rate on cumulative net unrealized gains for the years ended December 31, 2022 and 2021.
+The current tax provision for federal excise tax on net investment income is \$30.0 million and \$23.4 million for the years ended December 31, 2022 and 2021, respectively.
+The Foundation had a cumulative unrealized gain that resulted in a \$85.3 million and \$134.2 million deferred tax liability as of December 31, 2022 and 2021, respectively.
+Estimated excise taxes of \$20.8 million and \$18.8 million were paid during the years ended December 31, 2022 and 2021, respectively.

 Certain income defined as unrelated business taxable income by the IRS code may be subject to tax at ordinary corporate rates.
-There was no tax provision on unrelated business taxable income for the years ended December 31, 2021 and 2020.
-The state taxes on unrelated business income are immaterial for the years ended December 31, 2021 and 2020.
-The current and deferred excise taxes provisions are included in the net investment return in the accompanying consolidated statements of activities.
+There was no tax provision on unrelated business taxable income for the years ended December 31, 2022 and 2021.
+The state taxes on unrelated business income are immaterial for the years ended December 31, 2022 and 2021.
+The current and deferred excise taxes provisions are included in the net investment return in the accompanying statements of activities.